 Toilet leaks can be wasteful and expensive.
 At least once a year, check your toilet for leaks by adding a small amount of red food coloring to the tank, and then check the toilet bowl later.
 If the toilet bowl water is colored red, water is seeping through from the tank.
-If it is leaking, you should replace the tank ball.
+If it is leaking, you should replace the flapper.

 At what temperature can someone be scalded?

 120 degrees for more than 5 minutes.
 125 degrees for more than 2 minutes.
 130 degrees for about 30 seconds

 When I fill a container with hot water it is milky or has a sulfer odor.
 What causes this?